About Donna Hicks

 “This book is a must-read for those who want to experience peace in their everyday lives and peace in the world around them.
 Without an understanding of dignity, there is no hope for such change.”

 — Archbishop Emeritus Desmond Tutu, From the Foreword

 News & Events

-Leading with Dignity: How to Create a Culture That Brings Out the Best in People is the finalist in the Business, Management, and Finance Category in the American Associations of Publishers/Professional and Scholarly Publishing book competition for 2018
+Leading with Dignity: How to Create a Culture That Brings Out the Best in People is the winner of the Business, Management, and Finance Category in the American Associations of Publishers/Professional and Scholarly Publishing book competition for 2018.

 If your company or organization is in need of inspiring keynote or workshop, Dr. Donna Hicks, Ph.D., can deliver the message that will heal conflict and unify employees around their common identity.
 Her two decades of experience using dignity to resolve conflict, between people and nations, in the U.S., Columbia, Middle East, Sri Lanka, Cuba, and Northern Ireland, serve as the foundation for her insightful presentations and workshops.